Part 5: Functions in JavaScript

 Function Types:

-1. Named Functions: Like the addNumbers example above, they have a name and can be called by that name.
+There are two main types of functions in JavaScript:1.
+Named Functions: Like the addNumbers example above, they have a name and can be called by that name.

 2. Anonymous Functions (Function Expressions): These functions don't have a name and are often used in situations where you only need to use them once, such as event handlers or callbacks.